What it’s like to order from Azure Standard – Review of Azure Standard

 - The drop time is listed when you order.
 Unfortunately, the drop day and time can change, even last minute.
 So if you’ve planned your schedule around making it to your drop, there’s a small chance it will get rescheduled.

 - As someone pointed out in the comments, the drop is a window of time.
 The truck might actually be earlier or later than that window, though, due to transit issues.
 So it’s possible you’ll end up having to wait around for a late truck.

 How’s the food quality from Azure Standard?

-I opened the 25 pound bag of brown lentils almost immediately so I could make lentil soup.
+After my first order, I opened the 25 pound bag of brown lentils almost immediately so I could make lentil soup.
 They were fresh and had a great color.
 When cooked, they were everything you want a lentil to be.
-The rest of my order is well-packaged and the grains look plump and fresh.
-When I order again, I’m going to purchase produce so I can update this post on the quality and freshness.
+So far, I haven’t had a single item from Azure that was disappointing, spoiled or otherwise inedible.

 If you have food preferences or allergies, Azure has a site-wide account filter that lets you filter their products by ingredients or nutritional value, which is very helpful.

 How are Azure Standards’ prices?